techgrounds/techgrounds-ZevWepster/03_Security/Sec-03.md

 **Authentication:** Who are you? checks the identity and credentials

-**Authorization:** Checks if, said person, is allowed to do the things it wants to do.
+**Authorization:** Checks if, said person/machine, is allowed to do the things it wants to do.

 **Opdracht**
 ---